What’s the difference between say and tell?

 Say and tell are both connected with speaking, but they are used differently.
-Choosing the right one doesn’t have to be tricky.
-We’ve summaraized the differences below.
+The main difference is that tell is used with an indirect object, while say can often stand alone.
+Choosing the right one doesn’t have to be tricky—we’ve summarised the differences below.

 “I haven’t told Mabel about the cat yet.” said Anna.

 “Haven’t you?
 What are you going to say?” asked Jane.